MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-app-configuration.md

 | com.microsoft.powerbi.mobile.ForceDeviceAuthentication | Boolean | Default value is False. <br><br>Biometrics, such as TouchID or FaceID (iOS) or Fingerprint ID (Android), can be required for users to access the app on their device.
 When required, biometrics are used in addition to authentication.<br><br>If using app protection policies, Microsoft recommends disabling this setting to prevent dual access prompts. |

 >[!NOTE]
->Data protection settings will have no effect on Android devices that don't support biometric authentification.
+>Data protection settings will be applied only on Android devices that support biometric authentication.

 ## Interaction settings (iOS and Android)